-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher or concurrent enrollment in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Introduction to Computers introduces students to computer hardware, software applications, and procedures applied to academic and career success.
 It provides an introduction to Windows, Internet, electronic mail, word processing, spreadsheets, database management, and presentation software.
 (GE, ACTS EQUIVALENT COURSE NUMBER: CPSI 1003)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall semester.
 This course is an introduction for the beginning computer information systems technology student.
 It includes a survey of computing and an introduction to computer hardware and software.
 This course along with Computer Hardware and Software II prepares the students for the Comp/TIA A+ certification examination.
 (GE)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 This course, an introduction to local area networks (LANs), is the first course of study of networking.
 The student will learn to make networking cables, structured wire installations, and build and troubleshoot simple LANs.

 Other topics include the OSI Model, data link and network layer devices, IP addresses, subnet masking, ARP, RARP, cabling, topologies, wiring closets, and basic electrical and electronic issues in networks.
 The course prepares the student for CIS 1203 Introduction to Network Administration, the second semester of the CompTIA Network+ certification training.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, or grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+ACT Math score of 17, COMPASS Algebra score of 27, ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
 Offered in the spring semester.
 This course covers the fundamentals of computer programming.
 Through the use of C#, students will be given the skill sets required to perform all aspects of program operation.
 Logical thinking, flowcharting, program flow control structures, event processing, and graphical user interface concepts are the focus of this class.
 Structured program design is also stressed.
 Upon completion, students will have the background required to master more advanced programming concepts.
 (GE)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, or grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, or grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math; AND grade of "C" or higher or concurrently enrolled in either CIS 1113 Network Essentials or CIS 2103 Computer Hardware and Software II.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+ACT Math score of 17, COMPASS Algebra score of 27, ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math; AND grade of "C" or higher or concurrently enrolled in either CIS 1113 Network Essentials or CIS 2103 Computer Hardware and Software II.
 Offered in the fall semester.
-This course, an introduction to local area networks (LAN's), is the first course in the of study of networking.
+This course, an introduction to local area networks (LAN's), is the first course in the study of networking.
 The student will learn to make Ethernet networking cables, structured wire installations, and build and troubleshoot simple LANs.
 Other topics include the OSI Model, data link and network layer devices, IP addresses, subnet masking, ARP, RARP, cabling, topologies, wiring closets, and basic electrical and electronic issues in networks.
 The course prepares the student for the first test (Network Essentials) in the Microsoft Certified System Engineer progression.